 Provence/Maritime Alps: Route Napoléon (N85) and Col de Turini & Col De Braus

 Famous for being the road once travelled by Napoleon, the modern N85 is a spectacular stretch of road in the Provence region.
-This road can be travelled in sections and takes you from Cannes in the French Riviera, up to Grenoble, at the foot of the French Alps.
+The Route Napoléon can be travelled in sections and takes you from Cannes in the French Riviera, up to Grenoble, at the foot of the French Alps.

 The Maritime Alps border France’s Côte d’Azur, and Italy’s Piedmont region.
 The alps are home to several epic alpine passes, none more famous than the Col de Turini.